 Dr. Kliemann is generally interested in how the brain creates our social mind.
 She studies how variations in brain structure and function lead to intact or impaired (social) cognition.
 How do we infer what other think and feel almost effortlessly?
 Why do some people struggle to process social information (such as a subtle smile on a face)?
 Why do others show (almost) no change in behavior and cognition even if a major part of their brain has been removed (for instance to treat epilepsy)?

 Avery is a graduate student in the Interdisciplinary Graduate Program in Neuroscience with the goal of improving how we diagnose and treat psychiatric disorders.
-Currently she is researching how we perceive, process, interpret, and respond to social information.
+Currently, they are researching how we perceive, process, interpret, and respond to social information.
 Multiple psychiatric disorders emerge during adolescence and are linked to impairments in social behavior.

-After graduating from The University of New Hampshire in 2019 with a Bachelor of Science in Neuroscience & Behavior, she worked as a clinical research coordinator at Massachusetts General Hospital & Harvard Medical School investigating the neurobiological, endocrine, and genetic underpinnings of eating disorders.
-She continues her work in this area as a pre-doctoral research affiliate.
+After graduating from The University of New Hampshire in 2019 with a Bachelor of Science in Neuroscience & Behavior, they worked as a clinical research coordinator at Massachusetts General Hospital & Harvard Medical School investigating the neurobiological, endocrine, and genetic underpinnings of eating disorders.
+They continue their work in this area as a pre-doctoral research affiliate.

-Avery is thrilled to continue her career in the pursuit of gaining knowledge that can effect positive change in people’s quality of life, particularly those negatively impacted by mental health conditions.
+Avery is thrilled to continue their career in the pursuit of gaining knowledge that can effect positive change in people’s quality of life, particularly those negatively impacted by mental health conditions.

 Undergraduate Research Assistants

 John is a Senior studying Computer Science and Statistics.
 He is interested in using

 computer programming to facilitate data management, processing, and analysis in